Frequently asked questions about law enforcement in health care settings.

 “Whether they’re popping into our room in the Cardiovascular Care Center (CVCC) or catching us in the hall at the clinic, we almost always end up seeing someone who gets excited just to see how she’s doing,” said Michaela.
 “That’s the kind of clinic and hospital we want caring for our daughter and we continue to feel very blessed to live where we do and have access to a place like Children’s and the Heart Clinic.

-You can find more information about the Children’s Minnesota Heart Clinic on the website.
+You can find more information about the Children’s Minnesota cardiovascular program & the children’s heart clinic.